 Diabetes Mellitus is the leading cause of death and disability all over the globe.
 It is also the leading cause of chronic kidney disease, heart disease, blindness and other complications.

 The role of stress is underestimated in diabetes.
 Most of the chronic conditions including diabetes occur when one goes through persistent stress for long periods.
 Stress is not the external circumstance alone, but more importantly about how we react to the situations that trigger stress.
-In spite of stressful conditions around us, we can learn to live peacefully.
-Our expectations, desires, attachments and aversions result into stress because life is not always presented to us, the way we want.
-With regular practice of yoga, we develop mental awareness and strength to handle stress.
+In spite of the stressful conditions around us, we can learn to live peacefully.
+Our expectations, desires, attachments, and aversions result in stress because life is not always presented to us, the way we want.
+With the regular practice of yoga, we develop mental awareness and strength to handle stress.
 The concept of happiness is beautifully explained in the philosophy of yoga.
 Happiness is simply our own inner state; we move away from health and happiness when we stress ourselves with undue expectations.

 This article was provided to India Currents by Yoga Bharait.